 Astros manager, GM suspended, team fined for cheating during 2017 championship season: reports

-Major League Baseball suspended Houston Astros manager A.J.
-Hinch and general manager Jeff Luhnow for one year as part of penalties for sign-stealing during the 2017 season in which they won the World Series, according to multiple reports.
+METS' CARLOS BELTRAN AVOIDS PUNISHMENT FOR ROLE IN ASTROS SIGN-STEALING SCANDAL DESPITE KEY ROLE

+"I felt with what came out in the report they both had responsibilities," Crane said.
+"Neither one of them started this but neither one of them did anything about it."

-Houston also loses its first- and second-round draft picks for the 2020 and 2021 drafts and will be fined $5 million, according to The Athletic.
+As part of the punishment, Houston also loses its first- and second-round draft picks for the 2020 and 2021 drafts and will be fined $5 million, according to The Athletic.
 Former Astros assistant general manager Brandon Taubman will be placed on baseball’s ineligible list.

-DODGERS' CODY BELLINGER TAKES JAB AT ASTROS, RED SOX AS MLB REPORTEDLY NEARS END OF SIGN-STEALING PROBE
+BOSTON RED SOX MANAGER ALEX CORA TO FACE HARSH DISCIPLINE IN MULTIPLE MLB SCANDALS: REPORT

 “I find that the conduct of the Astros, and its senior baseball operations executives, merits significant discipline,” Commissioner Rob Manfred said as part of the ruling.
 “I base this finding on the fact that the club’s senior baseball operations executives were given express notice in September 2017 that I would hold them accountable for violations of our policies covering sign stealing, and those individuals took no action to ensure that the club’s players and staff complied with those policies during the 2017 postseason and the 2018 regular season.